2019 London Bridge stabbings: Aftermath

+Royal prerogative of mercy

+In October 2020, Gallant was granted the royal prerogative of mercy by the Queen on the advice of Lord Chancellor Robert Buckland, in order to bring his parole hearing forward by ten months to June 2021.
+The Ministry of justice said this was "in recognition of his exceptionally brave actions at Fishmongers' Hall, which helped save people's lives despite the tremendous risk to his own".
+The families of both Merritt and of Gallant's 2005 murder victim approved of the action due to his heroic deeds and efforts to turn his life around since the murder.
+The Parole Board announced on 6 July that he would be released that day.

 Investigations

 London Bridge was closed until the early hours of the following Monday for forensic investigation of the scene.
 Two properties, in Stafford, where Khan lived, and in Stoke-on-Trent, were searched by police.

 An inquest into the deaths of Merritt and Jones was opened on 4 December, at the Central Criminal Court in London, and was subsequently adjourned.
 A pre-inquest review hearing took place at the Old Bailey on 16 October 2020, before the Chief Coroner of England and Wales, Mark Lucraft QC.
-The Independent Office for Police Conduct is holding an investigation into the shooting.
-In a separate investigation Staffordshire Police are also under IOPC scrutiny.
+The Independent Office for Police Conduct opened an investigation into the shooting.
+In a separate investigation, Staffordshire Police came under IOPC scrutiny.

 The inquest reopened on 12 April 2021, presided over by Lucraft.
-On May 28, 2021 the jury concluded the victims had been unlawfully killed and that insufficient monitoring of Khan, unreasonable belief in his rehabilitation, a lack of information sharing between agencies, and inadequate security planning at the event were all contributing factors in their deaths.
+On 28 May 2021, the jury concluded the victims had been unlawfully killed and that insufficient monitoring of Khan, unreasonable belief in his rehabilitation, a lack of information sharing between agencies, and inadequate security planning at the event were all contributing factors in their deaths.

-Khan's inquest, also overseen by Lucraft in June 2021 found that he was lawfully killed by the police.
+Khan's inquest, also overseen by Lucraft in June 2021, found that he was lawfully killed by the police.

-Royal prerogative of mercy for Steven Gallant

-Gallant was granted the Royal prerogative of mercy by the Lord Chancellor on behalf of the Queen in October 2020, in order to bring his parole hearing forward by ten months to June 2021.
-The Ministry of Justice said this was "in recognition of his exceptionally brave actions at Fishmongers’ Hall, which helped save people's lives despite the tremendous risk to his own".
-The families of both Merritt and of Gallant's 2005 murder victim approved of the action due to his heroic deeds and efforts to turn his life around since the murder.
-The Parole Board announced on 6 July that he would be released that day.